A brief history of Washington’s economy.

 Indeed, Washington continues to reinvent itself on multiple fronts as a modern economy based on innovation and creativity.
 Thanks to efforts to expand broadband connectivity statewide, rural communities are beginning to become havens for technology-based startups, from gaming and mobile apps to big data.
 Urban cores in major cities are enjoying a renaissance, attracting younger workers and families who enjoy the convenience of living and working in energetic downtowns.

-Local business legends such as Amazon, Costco, Paccar, Nordstrom and Starbucks are being joined by other companies that want to leverage Washington’s pioneer spirit and reputation for amazing ideas, including Facebook, SpaceX, Twitter, Google and Apple.
+Local business legends such as Amazon, Costco, Paccar, Nordstrom and Starbucks are being joined by other companies that want to leverage Washington’s entrepreneurial spirit and reputation for groundbreaking ideas, including Facebook, SpaceX, Twitter, Google and Apple.

-As a result, exciting new opportunities are coming online.
-Commercial space, electric propulsion, medical devices, artificial intelligence, augmented and virtual reality and robotics are creating new jobs and new industries around the state, built with that same resilience, perseverance and pioneer spirit that has gained Washington its international reputation for innovation and invention.
+As a result, exciting new opportunities are arriving on multiple fronts.
+Commercial space, electric propulsion, medical devices, artificial intelligence, augmented and virtual reality, and robotics are creating new jobs and industries around the state, built with the same resilience and perseverance that has gained Washington its international reputation for innovation and invention.

 To that end, Washington’s industries continue to lead the way in innovation, blazing new trails in sustainable fuels, electrified aircraft and marine vessels, uncrewed and autonomous systems, space exploration, 5G, quantum computing, gene therapies, clean energy and more.